abunashir/wego/README.md

 Climate](https://codeclimate.com/github/abunashir/wego/badges/gpa.svg)](https://codeclimate.com/github/abunashir/wego)

 The Wego Hotels API allows developers to interact with the Hotels product of Wego.com programmatically via HTTP requests.
-All API methods are HTTP requests and responses are in JSON format unless otherwise stated.
+This is the interface to the Wego Hotels API and responses are parsed to `OpenStruct` object.

 ## Installation